dojo/docs/dojox/image/Gallery.rst

 .. js ::

   <script type="text/javascript">
-  //Define the attribute names used to access the items in the data store var itemNameMap = {imageThumbAttr: "thumb", imageLargeAttr: "large"};
+  // Define the attribute names used to access the items in the data store var itemNameMap = {imageThumbAttr: "thumb", imageLargeAttr: "large"};

-  //Define the request, with no query, and a count of 20, so 20 items will be
+  // Define the request, with no query, and a count of 20, so 20 items will be
-  //requested with each request
-  var request = {query: {}, count: 20};
+  // requested with each request var request = {query: {}, count: 20};
   dijit.byId('gallery1').setDataStore(imageItemStore, request, itemNameMap);
   </script>